With all of the recent travel advisories, is Cozumel, Mexico safe for visitors?

 Cozumel Safety Family Travel Tip #5: Don't Carry too Much Cash

-Cash is king in Mexico, but I'd advise against carrying too much on-hand at one time.
+Cash is king in Cozumel, but I'd advise against carrying too much on-hand at one time.
 Whipping out a wad of "Benjamins" will definitely draw attention to you and make you a target.

 Carry some cash for the open-air markets and for negotiating, but carry the balance in traveler's checks or use your (more secure) credit card at larger stores and on bigger purchases.